-- Formal Designated Safeguarding Lead training will be undertaken every two years.
-Informal training and updating of knowledge and skills will be at regular intervals, undertaken at least annually. - The Senior Designated Safeguarding Lead is responsible for their own training and should obtain access to resources or any relevant refresher training. - The Senior Designated Safeguarding Lead is also responsible for ensuring all other staff with designated safeguarding responsibilities access up to date and timely safeguarding training and maintains a register or data base to evidence the training. - Prevent and FGM are key focus for academic year 2023-2024
+• Formal Designated Safeguarding Lead training will be undertaken every two years.
+Informal training and updating of knowledge and skills will be at regular intervals, undertaken at least annually.

+- The Senior Designated Safeguarding Lead is responsible for their own training and should obtain access to resources or any relevant refresher training. - The Senior Designated Safeguarding Lead is also responsible for ensuring all other staff with designated safeguarding responsibilities access up to date and timely safeguarding training and maintains a register or data base to evidence the training. - Meden School has a training calendar in place to ensure that all staff are aware of safeguarding issues that our students may face.
+Training is completed through the NSCP Learning portal or briefings given to staff.